 Professional practice

-Naomi has a diverse practice in international, commercial, public and human rights law.
-She was identified as one of the Hot 100 by The Lawyer in 2023.
-She has appeared in the major directories for several years, with listings in Public International Law, International Arbitration, and International Human Rights Law.
+Naomi is described as a “leading star at Essex Court”.
+She has a diverse practice in international, commercial, human rights and public law and was identified as one of the Hot 100 by The Lawyer in 2023.
+She is recognised in the major directories as a leading junior in Public International Law, International Arbitration, Administrative Law and International Human Rights Law and in 2023 was shortlisted as International Law Junior of the Year.
+She is recommended by her professional clients for:

 Naomi has an extensive practice in public international law.
-She has acted in six cases before the International Court of Justice as well as in proceedings before the International Tribunal for the Law of the Sea, the European Court of Human Rights, and the Council of the International Civil Aviation Organization.
+She has acted in eight cases before the International Court of Justice as well as in proceedings before the International Tribunal for the Law of the Sea, the European Court of Human Rights, and the Council of the International Civil Aviation Organization.
 She is routinely involved in cases before English and foreign domestic courts which involve questions of public international law as well as in investor-State disputes.
-Across this range of cases, she has advised and acted for governments, international organisations, non-governmental organisations and private parties on matters relating to territorial delimitation, self-determination, the law of the sea, occupation of territory, war crimes, genocide, privileges and immunities, climate change, international administrative law, sanctions, international trade law, the act of State doctrine, and inter-State espionage.
 She also has a wide human rights practice before English, international and foreign domestic courts, much of which is pro bono.

 In 2020, Naomi was appointed to both the Public International Law C Panel of Junior Counsel and the Attorney General’s London C Panel of Civil Counsel.
-She is also a Trustee of the British Institute of International and Comparative Law and a member of the Bar Council’s International Committee.
+In 2023, she was appointed to the Legal Services Panel of the Government of the Virgin Islands.
+She is a Trustee of the British Institute of International and Comparative Law, a member of the Bar Council’s International Committee and on the Executive Committee of the Bar Human Rights Committee.

-Naomi is admitted as a solicitor in New South Wales.
+Naomi holds a doctorate in international law from the University of Cambridge, for which was she awarded the Faculty of Law’s prestigious Yorke Prize.
+She is admitted as a solicitor in New South Wales.
 At the University of Sydney, she received First Class Honours in her Law degree (ranking second in her year) and the University Medal and First Class Honours in History (ranking first in her year).

 - What Others Say